bridgedb/BridgeDb/README.txt

 -----------

-If you've obtained the source code of BridgeDb, you should be able to compile with a simple: (Ant build is broken in OPS branches)
+If you've obtained the source code of BridgeDb, you should be able to compile with a simple:

 	ant